evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ```
 > sudo chmod 755 /etc/network/if-up.d/changemac
 ```
 This file will spoof your WAN mac address when `eth1` starts up.
-Go ahead and run the same command now so you don't have to reboot your UXG-Lite.
+Go ahead and run the same command now so you don't have to reboot your gateway.
 ```
 > ip link set dev "$IFACE" address XX:XX:XX:XX:XX:XX
 ```